 POAD8130 Toolkit for Public Management (4.5 units)

-POAD8139 Organisational Politics, Culture and Management (4.5 units)
+POAD8139 Organisational Politics, Culture and Management in the Public Sector (4.5 units)

 Option - Year 1 topics